 Will this protect me from Facebook completely?

-This add-on does not prevent Facebook from mishandling the data it already has or permitted others to obtain about you.
-Facebook still will have access to everything that you do while you are on facebook.com or on the Facebook app, including your Facebook comments, photo uploads, likes and any data you share with Facebook connected apps.
-Facebook also has access to what you do on Messenger and Instagram, which Facebook owns.
+This add-on does not prevent Facebook from mishandling any personal data it has already obtained or permitted others to obtain.
+Facebook will still have access to all your activity on facebook.com and the Facebook app, as well as any Facebook-owned applications such as Instagram and Messenger.
+This activity includes your comments, photo uploads, likes and any data you share with Facebook connected apps.

 How do I use Containers for other websites?

 Good news!
 Containers aren’t just for Facebook.
-When you install Facebook Container, you might also see other containers.
+When you install Facebook Container, you may also see other containers.
 To get the best experience, install Firefox Multi-Account Containers in addition to Facebook Container.

-To learn more about how Multi-Account Containers work, see the Multi-Account Containers article.
+To learn more about how Multi-Account Containers work, see Multi-Account Containers.